rustic-games/learn-gfx-hal/book/src/06_textures.md

 I'm sorry ahead of time, but this process is a fiddly and long one compared to how easy that index buffer thing is.

-What we want is to take a collection of pixel data and get it form our CPU memory into GPU memory.
+What we want is to take a collection of pixel data and get it from our CPU memory into GPU memory.
 However, as much as you might think, "oh that's super common, that's gotta be like 1 call right?"
 No, it's like 11 distinct steps, some of which are several calls.